mshalimay/CNN-Autoencoder-X-Ray-Recognition/Readme.md

 - Why compression?
   - Original images are large (~2-4MB), meaning high storage costs, long training time and, importantly, **long inference times**.
 Therefore, finding a compressed representation while retaining critical diagnostic information is key since:
     - Actual infrastructure may not have the resources necessary for storing big data and train/re-train expensive models.
-    - Fast inference time is key, as this one of the main advantages of using an automatic tool for disease identification.
+    - Fast inference time is key, as this is one of the main advantages of using an automatic tool for disease identification.

 # Autoeconder model description